kyleb000/reflux/README.md

 }
 ```

-## Router
+## Balancer

 ![Router](https://github.com/user-attachments/assets/f6e3b881-1e2d-4919-b95b-aea6c581d772)

-The router is responsible for routing data amongst a set of `Receiver` s in a Round Robin fasion.
+The `Balancer` is responsible for routing data amongst a set of `Receiver` s in a Round Robin fasion.

 ## Filter

 ![Filter](https://github.com/user-attachments/assets/df3d67d6-6bad-46d9-a506-b19eb0eed322)

-The filter is responsible for conditionally allowing data to flow through a `Reflux` pipeline.
+The `Filter` is responsible for conditionally allowing data to flow through a `Reflux` pipeline.
 A predicate is supplied to a `Filter` and if data satisfies the predicate, it may pass through.

 ### Guideline
 Use a pure function as a predicate with a complexity of O(1), if at all possible.
 Functions with a higher complexity, or that read data from a file or socket have the potential to prevent the predicate from completing execution, either through an error or an infitite loop.